JacieChao/longhorn-tests-wiki/Manual-Test-Plan.md

 3.1. e.g. https://github.com/rancher/rke/commit/2e82c18d4b6fe3afbb3970cbf518b5c0a811bcaa
 4. Deploy on normal Kubernetes v1.10.
 CSI should be deployed.
 5. Deploy on normal Kubernetes v1.10 and specify Flexvolume as the driver.
 Flexvolume should be deployed.

+## Remove kubernetes nodes
+With both attached volumes and detached volumes.
+Remove kubernetes nodes from cluster, need to following the steps:
+- Disabled node in longhorn(allowScheduling set to false).
+- Backup all volumes
+- Detached all volumes running on that node.
+- Remove all replicas has scheduled to that node
+- Remove node from kubernetes cluster.
+- Node has removed from kubernetes should both result in state of `Down`, reason `KubernetesNodeDown`.
+This node could remove from longhorn.
+    - Try manager pod down, node should result in state of `Down`, but couldn't remove from longhorn.
+    - Try kubernetes node `NotReady` or has `DiskPressure`, longhorn node should result in state of `Down`, but couldn't remove from longhorn.

+[Uninstall] If user didn't follow the remove node procedure, e.g. didn't remove all replicas on that node before remove kubernetes node.
+Replicas scheduled on that node could only removed by deleting finalizer of replicas.